-- a Provide a Heritage Statement in accordance with Policy HE1, to include appropriate archaeological investigations as set out in Policy HE3, the results of which should inform how the proposals for the re-use of the existing structures and proposed design and layout of any new development will make a positive contribution to its historic character and distinctiveness; - b Respect the overall historical coherence of this heritage asset and provide support for the delivery of exemplary standards of conservation, design and sustainable construction; - c Promote and enable the constructive conservation of the site, including those elements which are on the Heritage at Risk register; - d Enhance interpretation, awareness and accessibility of this asset for residents and visitors; - e Ensure appropriate species and habitat surveys are carried out prior to application submission.
-Survey results will inform layout and design to avoid ecological impacts in accordance with the mitigation hierarchy and to inform on-site ecological mitigation, compensation and enhancement measures and proposals for effective implementation, management and monitoring of all such measures; - f A site-specific Flood Risk Assessment must be carried out in accordance with Policy CC5.
-This should inform the Sequential Approach which should be applied to the layout of the site by locating the most vulnerable elements in the lowest risk areas; - g Where relevant and achievable provide SuDS in accordance with Policy CC6;

-- h Include enhancements and public access to the open space (subject to appropriate management for biodiversity) within and adjacent to the site.
-Development within the open space which would enhance the overall attraction of the site will be supported.
-Proposals affecting the recreation ground shall comply with Policy PM5; - i Development within the boundary of Fort Burgoyne which would have a detrimental impact on the heritage significance, settings, views, biodiversity, character or coherence of the components and elements of this complex, will not be permitted; - j Undertake an assessment of land contamination for the site.
-This shall be carried out and submitted as part of the planning application and appropriate mitigation measures must be implemented prior to development commencing; and - k Provide on and off-site sustainable transport measures, as set out in Policy TI1, to include financial contributions to increase the frequency and reliability of Dover Fastrack, and towards provision of highway infrastructure improvements for Dover Fastrack as set out in Policy SP12.
+- a Provide a Heritage Statement in accordance with Policy HE1, to include appropriate archaeological investigations as set out in Policy HE3, the results of which should inform how the proposals for the reuse of the existing structures and proposed design and layout of any new development will make a positive contribution to its historic character and distinctiveness; - b Respect the overall historical coherence of this heritage asset and provide support for the delivery of exemplary standards of conservation, design and sustainable construction; - c Promote and enable the constructive conservation of the site, including those elements which are on the Heritage at Risk register; - d Optimise the opportunities presented by this site to enhance the economic well-being of Dover; - e Enhance interpretation, awareness and accessibility of this asset for residents and visitors; - f Ensure appropriate species and habitat surveys are carried out prior to determination.
+Survey results will inform layout and design to avoid ecological impacts in accordance with the mitigation hierarchy and to inform on site ecological mitigation, compensation and enhancement measures and proposals for effective implementation, management and monitoring of all such measures; - g A site-specific Flood Risk Assessment must be carried out in accordance with Policy CC5.
+This should inform the Sequential Approach which should be applied to the layout of the site by locating the most vulnerable elements in the lowest risk areas; - h A Surface Water Management Strategy to be produced to show how SuDS will be included to manage surface water runoff from the site in accordance with Policy CC6; - Include enhancements and public access to the Open Space within and adjacent to the site.
+Development within the Open Space which would enhance the overall attraction of the site will be supported; - j Development within the boundary of Fort Burgoyne which would have a detrimental impact on the heritage significance, settings, views, biodiversity, character or coherence of the components and elements of this complex, will not be permitted; and - k Undertake an assessment of land contamination for the site.
+This shall be carried out and submitted as part of the planning application and appropriate mitigation measures must be implemented prior to development commencing.